softzian/ElseeSystem/README.md

 ===========
 Note: The main reason I put this on GitHub is for backup purpose

-A Simple Hobby x86 "OS" for learning purpose
+A Simple Hobby x86-64 "OS" for learning purpose

-It isn't an OS yet and for now, this project only provide some basic modules in order to develop programs that run without OS (run directly on hardware).
-It will evolve to an OS later.
+Under rework for architecture change (IA-32 -> IA-32e).

 Design goals:
-  - Support PC/AT Compatible System with IA-32 processor
+  - Run in Intel 64 (was IA-32 before, I will make a 32 bits x86 version later)
   - Modular system
-  - Direct hardware access

-See doc/INSTALL.txt for install guide

-See Wiki or doc for more infomation (this project is under major changes so doc maybe outdated)
+  - Only ring 0

+Current documents are outdated.

 My references:
   - http://wiki.osdev.org ; An useful source for code examples and information